 - Be sure to check all labels of products you use frequently for the words “mercurous chloride,” “calomel,” “mercuric,” “mercurio,” or “mercury.
 If you see any of these, discontinue immediately.

 - Consult your dentist if you have mercury amalgam fillings.

 - Add glutathione to your diet.
 Glutathione is a powerful antioxidant that supports liver enzymes and helps to break down heavy metals.
 It also supports your immune system and protects your cells.

 - Stop smoking.
 This goes without saying, but smoking contains harmful chemicals and heavy metals such as cadmium due to tobacco’s soil exposure.
 Dangerous heavy metals have even been found in e-cigarettes and vape pens, as well

 Final Thoughts on The Dangerous Effects of Heavy Metals on the Body

 Like a lot of older folks, my mom and dad both have mercury amalgam fillings.

-I don’t believe there’s any one factor that led to my neurological disease.
-I believe it’s the culmination of many different things, each one playing it’s own unique role.
+I don’t believe there’s any one factor that led to my neurological disease; it’s a culmination of many different things, each one playing its own unique role.

 I hope these tips helped you learn the effects of heavy metals on the body.
 Our family is leaving for upstate NY this week, but when we get back, I’ll definitely have our water checked for lead.